 Tip #30: Have extra meal plans for emergency

-Join me next time for some more tips to a stress free lifestyle.
-Alternatively, subscribe to my RSS feed by clicking on the big orange button at the top right hand corner of the page.
+Join me soon for some more tips to a stress free lifestyle.
+Alternatively, subscribe via email or RSS to be notified.

 Until then, be Happy,